 “What happens to the ‘chosen ones’ when they aren’t so ‘chosen’ anymore?“

-Katrina Selene Lamont was born the only child of Brandon and Diana Lamont, the King of Queen of Vigor.
+Katrina Selene Lamont was born the only child of Brandon and Diana Lamont, the King and Queen of Vigor.
 The Kingdom of Vigor was once the most beautiful and powerful in all the Realm, acting as a balance of power between the Two Empires and leader of the world.
 The Lamont Royal Family had ruled in prosperity for centuries—their bloodline said to go back to the Seraphim.

 Tragically, shortly after Katrina was born, the throne was usurped by the renegade general, Armand Tyrell.
 Aligning himself with dark powers, including a legion of orcs, he overthrew the King and Queen and declared himself ruler, enacting a brutal purge of the royal line.
 Thanks to the efforts of some still loyal to the Lamonts, the infant Katrina was smuggled from the capital city to safety.